Automatic Testing With Reusable Adversarial Agents: Appendix

-Figure \ref{fig:yellow_light} shows the ego vehicle maintained an appropriate distance to the lead car, but it started decelerating too late and was caught in the intersection during the red light.
-The adversarial vehicle successfully cleared the intersection while the light was still yellow, consistent with its rulebook constraints.
+Figure \ref{fig:yellow_light} shows that the ego vehicle maintains an appropriate distance to the lead car, but that it starts decelerating too late and is thus caught in the intersection when light turns red.
+The adversarial vehicle successfully clears the intersection while the light is still yellow, consistent with its rulebook constraints.
+The ado agent we train uses the DQN RL algorithm.
+After 162 episodes of training, approximately 60\% of its episodes find a violation of the ego specification with a runtime of 1.88 hours.
+After 247 episodes, the success rate increases to 64\% with a runtime of 2.59 hours.
+This case study demonstrates that our adversarial testing procedure succeeds even in the presence of multiple ado rules and an interesting ego specification.